mJiga/mJiga/README.md

 ### 🎉 Fun Fact

-When I'm not coding or playing the piano, I'm spending the day with my pug and my cat, I love them! 🐶😺
+When I'm not coding or playing the piano, you can find me spending quality time with my pug, Luna, and my cat, Mochi.
+They're the cutest co-pilots a guy could ask for! 🐶😺